john-itcsolutions/cheirrs/README.md

 <img src="./kubernetesinstallation-08-11-2021-2.png">

 The schema above are labeled G(n,m) for the internetworked, multiple member class dApps.
 In reality there is one schema/member-class (m-c: see https://itotchaincloud.com.au/the-general), across all business subnets.
 The single member classes, ie non-internetworked dApps (F(i)), are likewise constituted of all members of a network or dApp subscribers' group, on their own single-member-class schema.
 Although this is the case with the set F(i), within a single network ie schema ie dApp (in the F(i) case), we will be able to use the field for a member's id to distinguish between members' different dApp requirements and proliferate different (custom) tables and processes within a single network/dApp/schema.
 While the same is ideally the case for the G(n,m) set, such individual member Tables and dApps being theoretically possible, the design and coding would be expensive.
+Thus, by following the IBM research lead, we can say there would be one copy of the above installation per member-class, and arranged, configured and coded to ensure these databases interact as Masters in a data-intensive Blockchain-type assemblage.
+Therefore possibly as many as 3 for cheirrs, chubba morris and convey-it, plus as many of the internetworked member classes as existed on their own Business Subnets alongside other member-classes from other Business Subnets. eg member-class(n,m) with n == business sub-network id and m == member-class id.
+Within member classes there may be many (or few) actual independent members (Companies).

 # BlockBases or DataChains